Submodular Order Functions and Assortment Optimization: Algorithms for Submodular Order Functions

 where $\tau(N,f,k,S_j)$ is a \emph{threshold} that can depend on the instance $N,f,k$ as well as set $S_j$.
 In other words, we take marginal values into consideration by focusing only on elements that have sufficiently large value (but not the maximum value).
 From this filtered set of candidates we add the closest element to the right of $S_j$.
 Thus, minimizing the shrinkage in $\opt_{S_{j+1}}$.

 The simplest possible threshold is a constant independent of the iteration.
-Quite surprisingly, for cardinality constraint choosing a constant threshold leads to the best possible guarantee for maximizing (strong and weak) submodular order functions.
+Quite surprisingly, for cardinality constraint, choosing a constant threshold leads to the best possible guarantee for maximizing (strong and weak) submodular order functions.
 Letting \opt\ denote the optimal value, any threshold close to $\frac{\opt}{2k}$ is a good choice.
-While we do not know \opt\ a priori, trying a few values on a geometric grid gets us arbitrarily close.
+Although we do not know \opt\ a priori, trying a few values on a geometric grid brings us arbitrarily close. {In Algorithm \ref{thalg}, let the ground set $N=\{1,2,\cdots,n\}$ be indexed in submodular order.}

 \emph{Remarks:} The idea of iteratively adding elements with marginal value above a threshold has a rich history in both submodular optimization and assortment optimization. \cite{badanidiyuru2014fast} gave a fast $(1-1/e)-\epsilon$ approximation for constrained maximization of submodular functions using adaptive thresholds. \cite{cardstream} proposed an adaptive threshold algorithm for cardinality constraint in the streaming model.
 In the assortment optimization literature, \cite{desir} introduce a constant threshold algorithm for cardinality and budget constrained assortment optimization in the Markov model.